-Chandra-yuti-Rahu may signify emotionally intense and potentially taboo-breaking relationships with caretakers, schoolteachers, parents, and mother-figures (Chandra).
+Chandra-yuti-Rahu may signify emotionally intense and potentially barrier-bending, taboo-twisting relationships with caretakers, schoolteachers, parents, and mother-figures [Chandra].

 The mother is an extreme person: passionate, sensitive, and significantly lacking emotional boundaries.
 The mother may be emotionally invasive, a hyper-nurturer, a rescuer-protector, or some other dramatized emotional character depending on Soma's rashi.

-The Nakshatraoccupied by Chandra is also very important to understand the inner needs of this native.
+The Nakshatraoccupied by Chandra is also very important to understand the inner needs of oneself.

-Chandra-yuti-Rahu = at least twice married and has a volatile while also very intensely engaged relationship with one's mother, unless the teachings of Professor Chandra are subject to prolonged and repeating lessons (usually via constrictive drishti).
+Chandra-yuti-Rahu = at least twice married and has a volatile while also very intensely engaged relationship with one's mother, unless the teachings of Professor Chandra are subject to prolonged repetition of the key structural elements of the learning pathway (Usually, via constrictive drishti).

 The passions run strong.